 Date: October 15, 2017

 But now, the world has changed it’s view about cancer.
-Voices and tales of cancer survivors have inspired the world to be active in spreading the good news and how we can help ourselves and loved ones to be vigilant and be aware of it.
-Women with breast cancer are not merely cancer patients but cancer warriors who need our supports in winning their fights.
+Voices and tales of cancer survivors have inspired the world to be active in spreading the good news,and how we can help ourselves and loved ones to be vigilant.
+Women with breast cancer are not merely cancer patients but cancer warriors who need our support in winning their fights.

 See you at next year’s #PinkOctober #BreastCancerAwarenessMonth!